-If you are ever driving down Route US 25 E, think of General Issac Shelby.
+If you are ever driving down Route US 25 E, think of General Isaac Shelby.
 Though born in Maryland, he spent much of his life in Kentucky.

-At McKay Lodge Conservation we also perform conservation treatment of small artifacts and works of art, and one such object was the restoration of a plaster bust of Isaac Shelby (1750-1826) completed by Objects Conservator, Christina L. Simms.
+At McKay Lodge Conservation we also perform fine arts conservation treatment of small artifacts and dimensional works of art, and one such object was the restoration of a plaster bust of Isaac Shelby (1750-1826) completed by Objects Conservator, Christina L. Simms.

 Shelby was the hero of the Battle of King’s Mountain during the Revolutionary War, served in the Maryland and North Carolina state legislatures, and was the first and fifth governor of Kentucky.
 During his time as governor, Shelby authorized the widening of the Wilderness Road from Cumberland Gap to Crab Orchard (much of which is Route US 25E) for better wagon travel.
 In 1780, he was granted 1,400 acres for a family homestead, some of which is now the Isaac Shelby Cemetery State Historic Site.

-Conservator Christina L. Simms first performed an examination and documented the condition in writing and by taking before treatment images.
+Conservator Christina L. Simms, skilled at object conservation, first performed an examination and documented the condition in writing and by taking before treatment images.
 She then cleaned the previous adhesive from the break edges.
 It was apparent if the former repair failed that a conservation appropriate adhesive did not provide enough strength alone; it was decided to pin two fragments together.
 One method is to attach the break edges together, then embed the pins.

 This was done by applying a dilute acrylic resin to the break edges as an isolation layer, followed by another application of a thicker acrylic resin mixture.